ChenYangyao/project-leetcode-solution/problems/problem653.md

 The loop we stopped when we find the result, or the index j >= i so we know the result does not exist.

 The only problem remains is that how we take the BST as a sequence.
 The key is to use in-order-DFS.
-An in-order-DFS for BST will give a increasing sequence, while the reversed in-order-DFS wille give a decreasing one.
-So we maintain two stack, one for normal DFS, one for reversed one.
+An in-order-DFS for BST will give an increasing sequence, while the reversed in-order-DFS will give a decreasing one.
+So we maintain two stacks, one for normal DFS while the other for reversed one.

 The implementation can be like the following:
 ```c++